 Contact us today or schedule a network consultation to see how we can help your business grow.

-Maintain Sufficient Backup History – Within the blink of an eye, current data files can become corrupted and inaccessible.
+Within the blink of an eye, current data files can become corrupted and inaccessible.
 This will necessitate the loading of an earlier data backup that is clean of corruption.
 Many smaller companies make the mistake of failing to keep a sufficient backup history.
 How long is recommended?
 Often it depends on the business and any legal requirements.
 While some businesses may be fine with a year of backups, others may need 7+ years for regulatory purposes.

 Need help with your backups?
 Schedule a free network assessment or read more about our backup and disaster recovery service.